Loans and Borrowing

 Sirach 29:1-7 "The merciful lend to there neighbors, by holding out a helping hand they keep the commandments.
 Lend to your neighbor in his time of need and repay your neighbor when a loan falls due.
 Keep your promise and be honest with him, and on every occasion you will find what you need.
 Many regard a loan as a windfall, and cause trouble to those that help them.
 One kisses another's hand until he gets a loan, and is respectful ... but at the time of repayment he delays, and pays back with empty promises, finding fault with the time.
 If he can pay, his creditor will barely get back half....
 If he cannot pay, the borrower has robbed the other of his money....
 Many refuse to lend, not because of meanness, but from fear of being defrauded needlessly. "

-To find freedom to serve God, we cannot be enslaved by the
+To find freedom to serve God, we cannot be enslaved by the cares of the

-debt, you are serving another man, for his money.
+serving another man, for his money.

 It is very unwise to get in debt if at all possible, for the future is unknown.
 Taking out loans for material things leads us into coveting, we put ourselves into bondage over it.